 Sally has been with Horton Housing since March 2009 as a board member and audit committee member.

-She is a local Parish Councillor for Oakworth in Keighley Town Council, through which she became aware of one of our former services for teenage parents, MAPPS.
+She was a local Parish Councillor for Oakworth in Keighley Town Council, through which she became aware of one of our former services for teenage parents, MAPPS.

 Charlotte works as a Homelessness Service Manager for a Housing Society.